ethersphere/bee-docs/docs/access-the-swarm/upload-and-download.md

 ## Purchasing Your Batch of Stamps

 In order to upload your data to swarm, you must agree to burn some of your gBZZ to signify to storer and fowarder nodes that the content is important.
 Before you progress to the next step, you must buy stamps!
-See this guide on how to [purchase an approriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive).
+See this guide on how to [purchase an appropriate batch of stamps](/docs/access-the-swarm/keep-your-data-alive).

 ### Upload